-- 7. IPCC's 1.5 °C Special Report (2018) and Climate and Land Report (2019) find that limiting global warming to 1.5°C would require rapid and far-reaching transitions in the way countries use land, specifically to minimise emissions associated with land use change. - 8.
+- 7. IPCC's 1.5 °C Special Report (2018) and Climate and Land Report (2019) find that limiting global warming to 1.5 °C would require rapid and far-reaching transitions in the way countries use land, specifically to minimise emissions associated with land use change. - 8.
 Heritage properties, particularly natural properties, are among those places that can significantly contribute to climate mitigation by: (i) safeguarding the natural carbon sinks; (ii) when feasible, increasing carbon sequestration in natural systems.
-Such approaches should adhere to strict environmental and social safeguards and consider carbon storage permanence. - 9. [paragraph on hold] Considering national circumstances, this Policy Document recommends the adoption of [Venezuela] two-mitigation targets for natural World Heritage properties. - No net loss of the natural carbon sinks present in World Heritage properties (by 2030): the earth's natural carbon sinks are also places of exceptional importance for biodiversity conservation, and are facing major threats.
-The carbon stored in those ecosystems is fundamental to achieve the 1.5°C Climate target and should be a priority for natural properties; - [Venezuela: replace as footnote] [Ecuador: keep 'Net'] [USA: delete 'Net'] Net GHG emissions from land use change are reduced to zero (by 2030): IPCC states that it is one of the most important sources of GHG emissions.
-Consequently, tackling land use change is imperative to address [Japan] Cclimate Cchange. - 9.
-Only the text highlighted in grey was discussed during the Panel of experts.
-In addition, the Panel of experts discussed a proposed addition to this paragraph, which it did not recommend in its final Report.
-This proposal is therefore not reflected in this document (see Report of the Panel)
+Such approaches should adhere to strict environmental and social safeguards and consider carbon storage permanence. - 9.
+[Paragraph as agreed by the Open-ended Working Group on 3 November] Considering national circumstances, this Policy Document recommends the adoption of [Venezuela] two-mitigation targets for natural World Heritage properties.: - No net loss of the natural carbon sinks present in World Heritage properties (by 2030): the earth's natural carbon sinks are also places of exceptional importance for biodiversity conservation, and are facing major threats.
+The carbon stored in those ecosystems is fundamental to achieve the 1.5°C Climate target and should be a priority for natural properties; - Evenezuela: replace as footnote] [Ecuador: keep 'Net'] [USA: delete 'Net'] Net GHG emissions from land use change are reduced to zero (by 2030): IPCC states that it is one of the most important sources of GHG emissions.
+Consequently, tackling land use change is imperative to address [Japan] Cclimate Cchange.